Programming language generations: Fifth generation (5GL)

 A fifth-generation programming language (5GL) is any programming language based on problem-solving using constraints given to the program, rather than using an algorithm written by a programmer.
+They may use artificial intelligence techniques to solve problems in this way.
 Most constraint-based and logic programming languages and some other declarative languages are fifth-generation languages.
-It uses Artificial Intelligence or (AI) technology to solve problems on its own.

 While fourth-generation programming languages are designed to build specific programs, fifth-generation languages are designed to make the computer solve a given problem without the programmer.
 This way, the user only needs to worry about what problems need to be solved and what conditions need to be met, without worrying about how to implement a routine or algorithm to solve them.
-Fifth-generation languages are used mainly in Artificial Intelligence or AI research.
+Fifth-generation languages are used mainly in artificial intelligence or AI research.
 OPS5 and Mercury are examples of fifth-generation languages, as is ICAD, which was built upon Lisp.
 KL-ONE is an example of a related idea, a frame language.